nextail/pulpocon23-dagster/doc/chapter_2/README.md

    **Context**

-   Your client wants to test your pipeline with "other files", but he did not tell you which ones yet.
+   Your client wants to test your pipeline with other files, but they did not tell you which ones yet.

    ---
    **Assignment**

-   - Make `operational_data` configurable, through a `source_data_path` parameter.
+   - Make your `operational_data` asset configurable at run time, through a `source_data_path` parameter
-   - Try out a few paths
+   - Try out materialization with a few different paths
      - `https://raw.githubusercontent.com/dfernandezcalle/stock-data/main/data/csv/2023-08-03/stock.csv`
      - `https://raw.githubusercontent.com/dfernandezcalle/stock-data/main/data/csv/2023-08-04/stock.csv`